mhewedy/spring-data-jpa-mongodb-expressions/README.md

 }
 ```

-To use the library, you will need to accept an object of type `Expressions` in your controller method:
+To use the library, you will need to add an object of type `Expressions` in your controller method parameter list:

 ```java
 @PostMapping("/search")